Frequently Asked Questions

 - Full-time job opportunities.
 Upon graduation, many employers offer cooperative education students full-time employment.
 Most employers we work with use cooperative education as their primary recruitment tool for attracting and retaining new graduates.
 Cooperative education is a way for organizations to establish and maintain a candidate pool from which they identify talented and diverse individuals to meet future business needs.

-What are the disadvantages of co-op?
+What are the disadvantages of cooperative education?

 - Extended graduation date.
 It may take four-and-a-half years or more to complete your degree including cooperative education.
 This additional time is considered time well spent because most students spread their education over five years, or more, anyway.
 It is wise to meet with your academic advisor to discuss your future class schedules.